-2.1.10 Write Protect (\overline{WP})
+2.1.10 Write Protect (WP)

-The Write Protect input is used to prevent the Main Blocks (Blocks 0 to 6) from being changed.
+The Write Protect input is used to prevent the Main Blocks (Blocks 0 to 14) from being changed.
 When Write Protect, \overline{WP} , is driven Low, V{IL} , Program and Erase operations in the Main Blocks have no effect, regardless of the state of the Lock Register.
-When Write Protect, \overline{WP} , is driven High, V{IH} , the protection of the Block is determined by the Lock Register.
-The state of Write Protect, \overline{WP} , does not affect the protection of the Top Block (Block 7).
+When Write Protect, \overline{WP} , is driven High, V{IH} , the protection of the Block or Sector is determined by the Lock Registers.
+The state of Write Protect, \overline{WP} , does not affect the protection of the Top Block (Block 15).
 For details, see Appendix A.

-Write Protect, $\overline{\text{WP}}$, must be set prior to a Program or Erase operation is initiated, and must not be changed until the operation has completed otherwise unpredictable results may occur.
-Similarly, unpredictable behavior is possible if $\overline{\text{WP}}$ is changed during Program or Erase Suspend, and care should be taken to avoid this.
+Write Protect, \overline{WP} , must be set prior to a Program or Erase operation is initiated, and must not be changed until the operation has completed otherwise unpredictable results may occur.
+Similarly, unpredictable behavior is possible if \overline{WP} is changed during Program or Erase Suspend, and care should be taken to avoid this.